mike-snow/LP-optimal-transport/README.md

 # LP-optimal-transport

-Linear programming formulation and solution to optimal transport problem in 1D and 2D
+Linear programming formulation and solution to the optimal transport problem in 1D and 2D using MOSEK LP solver.